Skip to content

 The NMP and the z-index

-For the site to behave in a predictable way we need to follow a strict scheme when it comes to the z-index.
-The z-index should be kept in these layers:
+For the site to behave in a predictable way, we follow a strict scheme when it comes to z-index.
+The z-index should be kept within these semantic layers:

 Basic usage